What If You Invested in SpaceX's Early Backers Instead?

 Rocket Lab (RKLB)

 Rocket Lab is the closest public company to a "mini SpaceX."
 They build and launch rockets, and they're developing Neutron - a medium-lift reusable rocket.
-The stock hit $99.58 in January 2026 before pulling back to around $66.
-Over the past year, it's returned over 236%.
+The stock has run to about $102, up roughly 184.2% over the past year, after a volatile climb that included a pullback earlier in 2026.

 AST SpaceMobile (ASTS)

 AST SpaceMobile is building a space-based cellular broadband network - basically Starlink but connecting directly to regular smartphones.
-The stock has swung from $18 to nearly $130 and back.
+The stock has swung from under $20 to over $110 and back.

 Planet Labs (PL)